MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Set-VMGpuPartitionAdapter.md

 # Set-VMGpuPartitionAdapter

 ## SYNOPSIS
-Configures host partitionable GPU to the number of partitions supported by the manufacturer
+Assigns a partition of a GPU to a virtual machine.

 ## SYNTAX